-- Professor Emeritus Alvin W. Wolfe dedicated his career to training students to work as practicing anthropologists.
+- O Professor Emeritus Alvin W. Wolfe dedicated his career to training students to work as practicing anthropologists.
 He was instrumental in establishing the internationally-recognized applied anthropology program at the University of South Florida.
-Upon his retirement, a fund was established to provide a Scholarship that offers support for two years of graduate study at the University of South Florida leading to an M.A. degree in applied anthropology. - The Wolfe Scholarship offers a two-year graduate assistantship at 10 hours per week, with accompanying tuition waiver.
-The recipient also receives \$500 per year from the Wolfe Scholarship account for book costs and other expenses.
-The scholarship recipient, judged to have special potential for success in applied anthropology, is selected from among annual applicants to the M.A. program (excluding archaeology and dual degree applicants).
-To receive a second year of support, the recipient must demonstrate satisfactory progress toward the M.A. degree, as determined at the end of the first year.
+Upon his retirement, a fund was established to provide a Scholarship that offers support for graduate study at the University of South Florida leading to an M.A. degree in applied anthropology. - The Wolfe Scholarship recipient receives \$500 per year from the Wolfe Scholarship account for book costs and other expenses.
+The scholarship recipient, judged to have special potential for success in applied anthropology, is selected from among annual applicants to the M.A. program (excluding archaeology and concurrent degree applicants).